yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 - AWS Lambda uses long polling for standard queues and message group ID for FIFO queues

 ---
-# Repos, Deployment, Builds, and CI/CD
+# Repos, Deployment, Builds, and CI/

+Developers->CodeCommit->CodeBuild->Test->CodeDeploy->Environment
+Deployment Methods:
+> All at Once (can be used with CodeDeploy, cannot be used with Lambda)
+> Rolling/Canary (API Gateway and Elastic Beanstalk using that)
+> Immutable and Blue/Green (DNS update is required, can be used with CodeDeploy)

 ## X-Ray
 - Integrates with ELB, Lambda, API GTW, EC2, Beanstalk